trprice/simple_rcp/README.md

 TO DO
 -----
-I need to still write the client side to open a connection, read the file, and write it to the socket.

 Additionally, the unit testing is not turned on yet and no tests have been written.
-The framework for writing tests is in place.
+The framework for writing tests is in place and will be downloaded as part of the build.